-3. The Stones are the third thing to be spoken of, called also Testicles, in Latin Teste, that is, a witness, because they witness one to be a man.
+3. The Stonce are the third thing to be spaken of, called also Testicles, in Latin Teste, that is, a witnes; because they witness one to be a man.
 As to these, I need not tell you their number, nor where nature has placed them, for that is obvious to every eye.
-Their substance is soft, white, and spungy, full of small veina and arteries, which is the reason they swell to such a bigness upon the flowing down of the humours into them.
-Their form is oval, but most authors are of opinion that their business is not equal, but that the right is the biggest, the hottest, and breeds the best and strongest seed.
-Each of these Stones hath a muscle, called Cremaster, which signifies to hold up, because they pull up the Stones in the act of coition, that so the vessels being slackened, may the better void the seed.
+Their subtance is soft, white, and spungy, full of small veins and arteries, which is the reason they swell to such a bigness upon the flow-ing down of the humours into them Their form is van, but need them, see 4 of the set of th equal, but that the right is the biggest, and hottest, and breeds the best and strongest seed.
+Each of these Stones hath a muscle, called Cremaster, which signifies to holds up, because they hold up the Stones in the act of coition. that so the vessels being slackened, may the better void the seed.
 These muscles are weakened both by age and sickness, and then the Stones hang down lower than in youth and health.
-These Stones are of great use, for they convert the blood and vital spirits into seed, for the procreation of man; but this must not be understood as if they converted all the blood that comes into them into seed, for they keep some for their own nourishment; but besides this, they add heat, strength, and courage to the body; which is evident from this, that Eunuchs are neither so hot, strong, nor valiant, as other men: nor is an ox so hot or valiant as a bull.
+These Stones are of great use, for they convert the blood and vital spirits into sced for the procreation of man : but this must not be understood as if they converted all the blood that comes into them into seed, for they keep some for their own nourishment : but besides this, they add heat, strength, and courage to the body ; which is evident from this, that Eunuchs are neither so hot, strong, nor valiant, as other men : nor is an ox so hot or valiant as a bull,

-4. The next in order are the Vasa Deferentia; which are the vessels that carry the seed from the Stones to the Seminal Vessels, which is kept there till its expulsion.
-These are in number two, in colour white, and in substance nervous or sinewy; and from a certain hollowness which they have in them, are so called Spermatick Pores.
-They rise not far from the Preparing Vessels, and when they come into the cavity of the belly, they turn back again, and pass into the backside of the bladder, between it and the right gut; and when they come near the neck of the bladder, they are joined to the Seminal Cells, which somewhat resemble the cells of an honey-comb, which cells contain an only substance, for they draw the fatty substance from the seed, which they empty out into the Urinal Passage ; which is done, for the most part, in the act of copulation, that so the thin internal skin of the Yard suffere not through the acrimony or sharpness of the seed.
-And when the Vasa Deferentia has passed, as above declared, they fall into the Glandula Prostata, which are the vessels by which nature ordained to keep the seed, and which are next to be spoken of.
+4. The next in order are the Vasa Deferentia ; which are the vessels that carry the seed from the Stones to the Seminal Vessels, which is kept there till its expulsion, These are in number two, in colour white, and in substance nervous or sinewy ; and from a certain hollowness which they have in them, are so called Spermatic Pores.
+They rise not far from the Preparing Vessels, and when they come into the cavity of the belly, they turn back again, and pass into the backside of the bladder, between it and the right gut ; and when they come near the neck of the bladder, they are joined to the Seminal Cells, which somewhat resemble the cells of an honcy-comb, which cells contain an oily substance, for they draw the fatty substance from the seed, which they empty into the Urinal Passage : which is done, for the most part, in the act of copulation, that so the thin internal skin of the Yard suffers not through the acrimony or sharpness of the seed.
+And when the Vasa Deferentia has passed, as above deelared, they fall into the Glandula Prostata, which are the vessels by which nature ordained to keep the seed, and which are next to be spoken of.